crowdsourcing-class/crowdsourcing-class.github.io/wa1.md

 <div class="alert alert-info">
-  Assignment is due before class on Wednesday, September 3.
+  This assignment is due before class on Wednesday, September 3.
 </div>